 Business – Working in my father’s business I learned that one of the most important things governments can provide the business sector is stability and predictability.
 I will work to ensure that businesses know what to expect so they have the information they need to be successful.

-Seniors – Lakewood’s population is aging.
+Seniors – Lakewood’s population is ageing.
 We live in the grayest county in Colorado.
-The City needs to keep supporting our elders through programs like Lakewood rides, developing creative ways to link neighbors in order to provide additional resources to seniors, and helping elders be active participants in community events.
+The City needs to keep supporting our elders through programs like Lakewood Rides, developing creative ways to link neighbours in order to provide additional resources to seniors, and helping elders be active participants in community events.

 Walkable and Bikeable – When I walk down Wadsworth, from my house to Belmar, it feels like I am on a very small sidewalk along a very big road.
 On some large roads there isn’t any sidewalk.
 Just paths worn in the dirt.
-We live in one of the healthiest Cities in the Country, a place where it’s sunny 300 days a year, a place where people like to walk and bike.
-That’s why we need to upgrade the sidewalks and expand on the system of bikepaths.
+We live in one of the healthiest cities in Jefferson Country, a place where it’s sunny 300 days a year, a place where people like to walk and bike.
+That’s why we need to upgrade the sidewalks and expand on the system of bike paths.
 City employees are working to gradually make the city more walkable and bikeable.
 I wholeheartedly support these efforts.

-I am running for City Council because I believe that a local government that truly listens to the people can have a positive impact on their lives.
-However, no one should make decisions about Lakewood’s future alone.
-If elected I will give you the information you need to help me make the best decisions for Lakewood.
+I believe that a local government that truly listens to the people can have a positive impact on their lives.
+No one should make decisions about Lakewood’s future alone.
+I am dedicated to giving you the information you need to help me make the best decisions for Lakewood.